Below you will find helpful descriptions and links to information pertinent to you as a first year student at Wingate University.

 To learn more about the Lyceum Program click here.

 Wingate University’s Orientation is a wonderful opportunity for you to begin your successful academic and social transition to college life.
-Orientation is held in the summer and assists you with meeting other students and faculty and fall class registration by taking placement tests.
+Orientation is held in the summer and assists you with meeting other students and faculty.
 Welcome Week begins when you move to campus in August.

 To learn more about Orientation click here.

-To learn more about Success Coaching click here.
+To learn more about the Wingate Reading Experience click here.